Daniel J. Frey

 The old person who won't allow children to play in their yard.

-The manager who won’t report workplace failings.
+The manager who won't report workplace harassment.

-Then there are those that live in our circle.
+Then, some live in our personal circle.

 Friends.